Things to do in Airlie Beach

 Hamilton Island

 You know where there is accommodation?
 At Hamilton Island, the most famous and most populated island in the Whitsundays.
-This is a true resort island, with its own marina and even its own airport (you can fly direct from as far as Sydney and Melbourne).
+This is a true resort island, with its own marina and even its own airport (you can fly directly from as far as Sydney and Melbourne).

 Aside from the obvious things to do on Hamilton Island like swimming and hiking, the island has lots of other activities including quad biking, golf, and a bowling alley.